lrakai/chef-solo-linux/README.md

 - templates, and
 - roles.

-The commit history goes through the evolution of the cookbook as these features are introduced for educational purposes.
+The commits labeled `V1` through `V6` in the [history](https://github.com/lrakai/chef-solo-linux/commits/master) go through the evolution of the cookbook as these features are introduced for educational purposes.

 ## Running
 ### Recipe